chuckcscccl/rustlr/README.md

      B --> b | B b
      A --> a
    ```
-is unambiguous but is **not** LR(k) because it cannot decide to reduce a to A
+is unambiguous but is **not** LR(k) because it cannot decide whether to
-with a fixed number of lookaheads.
-However, Rustlr
+reduce a to A with a fixed number of lookaheads.
+However, rustlr
 can still genereate a deterministic parser for the grammar (see the [Appendix](https://chuckcscccl.github.io/rustlr_project/appendix.html) of the tutorial).

 2. The option of creating the abstract syntax data types and semantic actions from the grammar.
 Rustlr grammars contain a sub-language that controls how ASTs are to be generated.